Jblast94/whisper_transcribe/plugins/whisper_transcribe/README.md

 ## Configuration

-Use the plugin settings in the Stash UI to configure behaviour (e.g., server URL, translation).
+Use the plugin settings in the Stash UI to configure behaviour:

+- **serverUrl** – Whisper server inference endpoint (default `http://127.0.0.1:9191/inference`).
+- **translateToEnglish** – Translate transcription to English instead of source language.
+- **zzdebugTracing** – Enable additional debug logs.
+- **zzdryRun** – When enabled, no files are created; actions are only logged.

 You can also set the `WHISPER_SERVER_URL` environment variable to override the server URL.
 The optional `whisper_transcribe_settings.py` remains for advanced overrides.